-independent directors, "Controlled companies" are not required to comply with this requirement.
-Exchange, "controlled company" is taken to include company in which more than 50% of the voting power is by one individual, a group or another company.
-Since 50,9 of the voting stock of CEMIG is held by the State of Mi Gerais, it is considered to be a controlled company.
-Therefore, this requirement currently does not apply CEMIG.
-The non-management directors of a listed company must meet at regularly scheduled executive sessions without management.
-A listed company must have a nominating/corporate governance committee composed entirely of independent directors, with a written charter that Section NYSE Corporate Governance Rule for U.S. Domestic Issuers Our Approach must meet at regularly scheduled executive sessions without management. regularly scheduled executive sessions without management regularly scheduled executive sessions without management and a controlled company, CEMIG is not required to have governance committee composed entirely of independent directors, with a written charter that 303A.01 independent directors, "Controlled companies" are Under Section 303A of the rules of the New York Stock Exchange, "controlled company" is taken to include a company in which more than 50% of the voting power is held by one individual, a group or another company.
+Section NYSE Corporate Governance Rule for U.S. Domestic Issuers Our Approach 303A.01 A listed company must have a majority of independent directors, "Controlled companies" are not required to comply with this requirement.
+Under Section 303A of the rules of the New York Stock Exchange, "controlled company" is taken to include a company in which more than 50% of the voting power is held by one individual, a group or another company.
 Since 50,97% of the voting stock of CEMIG is held by the State of Minas Gerais, it is considered to be a controlled company.
-Therefore, this requirement currently does not apply to CEMIG. must meet at regularly scheduled executive sessions without management. regularly scheduled executive sessions without management regularly scheduled executive sessions without management and a controlled company, CEMIG is not required to have governance committee composed entirely of independent directors, with a written charter that 202 4 02 Th The same server of CDMC to see the governance committee composed entirely of nominating/governance committee. independent directors, with a written charter that 303A.03 must meet at regularly scheduled executive sessions regularly scheduled executive sessions without management. governance committee composed entirely of nominating/governance committee. independent directors, with a written charter that 303A.04 governance committee composed entirely of independent directors, with a written charter that covers certain minimum specified duties, nominating/governance committee.
-Nonetheless, CEMIG has a Corporate Governance directors, and its responsibilities are clearly defined in the 140 140 rcheney
+Therefore, this requirement currently does not apply to CEMIG.
+303A.03 The non-management directors of a listed company must meet at regularly scheduled executive sessions without management.
+The non-management directors of CEMIG do not meet at regularly scheduled executive sessions without management.
+303A.04 A listed company must have a nominating/corporate governance committee composed entirely of independent directors, with a written charter that covers certain minimum specified duties, "Controlled companies" are not required to comply with this requirement.
+As a controlled company, CEMIG is not required to have a nominating/governance committee.
+Nonetheless, CEMIG has a Corporate Governance Committee, composed of dependent and independent directors, and its responsibilities are clearly defined in the internal regulations of the